nrfconnect/sdk-nrf/samples/wifi/sr_coex/README.rst

      Wi-Fi and Bluetooth LE throughput, coexistence enabled: Wi-Fi 8.3 Mbps and Bluetooth LE 478 kbps

-As is evident from the results of the sample execution, coexistence harmonizes air-time between Wi-Fi and Bluetooth LE rather than result in a higher combined throughput.
+As is evident from the results of the sample execution, coexistence harmonizes air-time between Wi-Fi and Bluetooth LE rather than resulting in a higher combined throughput.
 This is consistent with the design intent.

 Dependencies
 ************